Passeport MTL: the only pass you need

 History hot spots

 There’s never a dull moment with the kids in Montréal!
-Use your Passeport MTL pass to go up against each other at Laser Game Evolution, or swing from the rafters with MTL Zipline.
+Use your Passeport MTL pass to go up against each other at Laser Game Evolution, find your way out of SOS Labyrinthe or swing from the rafters with MTL Zipline.
 The animals will amaze at the Ecomuseum Zoo.
-Discover fauna and flora at Space for Life or see the view from the top of the Montréal Tower.
+Explore the city by hoverboard or Segway with EcoTours Montreal – and in winter, enjoy snowboarding and skiing within the very city at Pente à neige.
+Discover flora at the Montréal Botanical Garden and outer space at the Rio Tinto Alcan Planetarium or see the view from the top of the Montréal Tower – or the top of one of the rides at the La Ronde amusement park!

 What do Madonna, Drake and Charlie Chaplin have in common?
-They’re all at Grévin MONTRÉAL – or at least in wax form.
-To soak up real live action head to the Casino de Montréal, where dinner at Joël Robuchon followed by a live show is a must.
-And for a grand and grandiose time, head up for a bird’s eye view from the Observatoire Place Ville Marie: the vista never ends.
+They’re all at Grévin MONTRÉAL – at least in wax form.
+To soak up real live action, head to the Casino de Montréal, where dinner at Atelier Joël Robuchon followed by a live show is a must.
+And for a grand and grandiose time, head up for a bird’s eye view from the observatory atop Place Ville Marie: the vista never ends.

 Isa Tousignant, blogger